 Another year has passed and there's been some major strides in college football analytics.
-The most visible introduction of analytics to the casual fan is ESPN's Football Power Index, whose predictions were scrolling across the screen during every single bowl game.
 Behind the scenes there's been good work at Football Study Hall, and I really wish I had more time to do the kind of analysis and data collection they're doing over there.

 Looking forward, I think the biggest advances in football understanding are going to come from computer vision and automated understanding of where players are and what they're doing.
 Current efforts at data collection are manual, spotty, and time-consuming.
 Computer vision is the up-and-coming technology which has the most potential to provide detailed and reliable information about where the players are, where they were moving, where the ball was, and what a play did or didn't succeed.

 The counter-argument is that it's difficult to spot the football, or it's difficult to know where a player was supposed to go on a certain play, but I believe issues such as those can be overcome.
 Compared to the money necessary to hire a person, adding more cameras connected to vision software is a more efficient, economic, and scalable solution.
 Hardware will get faster.
 Software will get better.

 The question after that, obviously, is how to use that data?
 Right now I believe there are two broad types of questions we're using stats to answer: what happened, and how did it happen?
 The "what" part can be something like how many (opponent-and-pace-adjusted) points did a team score.
 The "how" part is whether they got those points on long drives or big plays or because of field position or some combination of the two.